A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Results and discussion

-Using $t_{sim}=90$ ps and frequency $f_0/4$, we calculate the hysteresis loops for the cases of $\phi=0^{\circ}$ and $\phi=90^{\circ}$.
-These curves, along with snapshots showing typical spin configurations at different stages of the process, are shown in Fig.~\ref{fig:snapshot_panel}.
+Using $t_{\rm sim}=90$ ps and frequency $f_0/4$, we calculate the hysteresis loops for the cases $\phi=0^{\circ}$ and $\phi=90^{\circ}$.
+These curves, along with snapshots showing typical spin configurations at different stages of the process, are shown in Figure~\ref{fig:snapshot_panel}.
 As we can see, the system behaves qualitatively according to what the SW model predicts, i.e. all spins are roughly in sync like a single macrospin \cite{stoner1948mechanism,tannous2008stoner}.
 This is expected for low-temperature simulations, but deviations would occur at higher temperatures.
-Still, Fig.~\ref{fig:histograms} shows that there is a roughly Gaussian distribution of spin values, an appreciable deviation from the simpler macrospin assumption.
-The spin orientation histograms in this figure correspond to the state of the system described by the snapshot (c) of the $\phi=90^{\circ}$ case of Fig.~\ref{fig:snapshot_panel} (bottom right).
+Still, Figure~\ref{fig:histograms} shows that there is a roughly Gaussian distribution of spin values, an appreciable deviation from the simpler macrospin assumption.
+The spin orientation histograms in this figure correspond to the state of the system described by the snapshot (c) of the $\phi=90^{\circ}$ case of Figure~\ref{fig:snapshot_panel} (bottom right).

-Another observation is the behavior of the magnetization components around $H \approx 0$ (being $H$ the modulus of $\bf H$) for the case of $\phi=90^{\circ}$.
-In Fig.~\ref{fig:M_vs_time_90} we can see that when this field takes values close to zero, $M_z \approx 0$ (and also $M_y \approx 0$) while $M_x$ takes values close to saturation.
+Another observation is the behavior of the magnetization components around $H \approx 0$ (being $H$ the modulus of $\bm{H}$) for the case $\phi=90^{\circ}$.
+In Figure~\ref{fig:M_vs_time_90} we can see that when this field takes values close to zero, $M_z \approx 0$ (and also $M_y \approx 0$) while $M_x$ takes values close to saturation.
 This means that, at this stage, all spins are aligned approximately along the $x$ direction (the easy axis of magnetization for the uniaxial anisotropy), showing that the simulation reproduces well the expected behavior for $\phi=90^{\circ}$.
-The snapshots in Fig.~\ref{fig:snapshot_panel} (right panels) confirm this interpretation.
+The snapshots in Figure~\ref{fig:snapshot_panel} (right panels) confirm this interpretation.

 Since these tests confirm that our simulations are consistent with some general physical properties of the system, from now on we set $t_{\rm sim}=90$ ps.